The Stack Audit Framework

 The AI Stack Audit Framework

 A stack audit is a systematic review of every AI tool you pay for or use.
-The goal: identify redundancy, gaps, and waste.
+The goal: find redundancy, gaps, and waste.
 Run it quarterly.
-This framework gives you a checklist, a scoring system, and a template so you can do it consistently.
+This framework gives you a checklist, a scoring system, and a simple template.

 What a Stack Audit Is

 For each tool, you answer: Do we still need this?
 Is it worth what we pay?
 Does it overlap with something else?
-You produce a Keep / Replace / Cut verdict and a list of gaps — workflows that should be AI-assisted but are not.
+You assign a verdict (Keep, Replace, or Cut) and list gaps — workflows that should be AI-assisted but aren't.

 For each tool, capture: